Family says daughter, 14, discovered phone taped to back of airplane’s toilet seat

 Paul Llewellyn, a lawyer representing the family, said they have not yet filed a lawsuit.

-Law enforcement officers met the plane at the gate after it landed Sept.
-2. Massachusetts State Police escorted a flight attendant off the flight.
+Law enforcement officers met the plane at the gate after it landed.
+Massachusetts State Police escorted a flight attendant off the flight.

 State police later deferred to the FBI as the primary investigating agency because the episode happened in the air, where the FBI has jurisdiction.